LEap In to a conversation

 PART 1

-Your uncle is concerned about illegal immigration, and he starts by saying the situation is “out of control”.
-Based on LEAP IN skills, which response is best to start by listening?
+Your uncle is concerned about illegal immigration, and he starts by saying the situation is“out of control”.
+Based on LEAP IN skills, which response is the best example of listening, empathising and paraphrasing?

 L